dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 Today, we will be using ACL connections, which are equivalent to a TCP reliable bytestream (although they can be configured to be less reliable and faster).
 In contrast, audio usually uses SCO connections, which are more like sending UDP packets not knowing whether they will get there.
-Once a connection is established, the format for a packet is very simple:
+Once a connection is established, the format for an ACL data packet is very simple:

 <p align="center">
 <img src="./images/HCI%20acl%20format.png" alt="Event format - HCI pdf page 776" width="800" />